TRAINING WORKSHOP

 90-120 mins flexible session to allow Q&A

-Optional follow-on sessions for parents and students
+Optional follow-on sessions for parents and young people

 ABOUT THE TRAINER